Triangular- & Quadrilateral-Shaped Lots

 Third brick 2/4 flat built to adapt to its triangular lot created by a parallel alley on the left meeting a slanted “north” street.
 Although the main portion of the building squarely faces the road in front, its left side angles off to fit into the triangle.
 Photo by Mina.

-When builders erected single-family homes on odd-shaped tracts of land between skewed roads and parallel or perpendicular cross streets, they faced similar problems.
+Builders of single-family homes on odd-shaped tracts of land between parallel or perpendicular cross streets have faced similar problems.
 In the attempt to locate them most attractively, they sometimes wedged houses out of kilter onto slanted parallelogram lots…parallel with each other and the backs of the lots but with their front facades askew to the road.
 Other times they situated dwellings somewhat precariously on the hypotenuse (long) sides of triangular lots with minuscule pie-shaped backyards.
 Most drastically — where a builder followed the dictates of the lot more than the conventions of the rest of the block — a house found itself completely off-angle to the rest of the buildings on the street with neighbors’ side yards looking into their backyards.

 Slanted Gladstone Park street that intersects at an acute angle with a straight north-traveling perpendicular road, creating a triangular tract of land that was divided into parallelogram-shaped lots.
 The builder chose to wedge the houses on the tract parallel to each other and the backs of the lots with their fronts askew to the street.
 Photo by Mina.